Carbon Credit PDD, MRV, And VVB Audit: Costs, Timeline, And Checklist

 Validation

 checks your design against the method and registry rules before you start claiming results.
 The VVB reviews the PDD, baseline, additionality, and monitoring plan.
-Findings become corrective actions or clarifications that you must close before listing.
+Findings become corrective actions or clarifications that must be closed before listing.

 Verification

-checks your measured results for a specific period.
+checks your measured results for a specific monitoring period.
 The VVB tests data, field practices, device uptime, calculations, and uncertainty.
-When the VVB signs off, the registry issues credits for that period if all conditions are met.
+When the VVB signs off, the registry can issue credits for that period if all conditions are met.

 Issuance